 I started CORSAIR over the month of January 2009, with the first issue debuting at the beginning of February.
 I held orientation meetings to acquire a small staff of writers and photographers and spent hours upon hours interviewing folks for articles, taking photographs, and designing the pages for the first issue.
 It was a labor of love.
 I had never spend so much time working so hard on something-- and absolutely loving every second of it.
 I ate, breathed, and slept magazines.
 The moment that first proof came off the printer's press and I held it in my hands was one of my most proud moments of my entire undergrad education.

 With the exception of two or three volunteer staff writers and one photographer, I had created the entire magazine on my own, including paying for the printing, as potential advertisers wanted to see the magazine before committing buying advertisements.

 Three issues of CORSAIR were produced, two monthly issues and a double issue.
 While I wanted to continue the magazine after graduating, all my staff left Spokane for the summer break, and I too ended up moving away mid-summer.
-CORSAIR solidified my desire to work in magazines, in either writing or layout design.

 Welcome!
 We're stoked you're here.
 Get cozy and we hope you're inspired to create a creative and joy-filled life!